kremalicious/blog/_src/_posts/2015-08-02-simple-tor-setup-on-mac-os-x.md

 ## Set network proxy settings via System Preferences

-You can do this under System Preferences > Network and creating a specific Tor network location for it:
+You can do this under *System Preferences > Network* by creating a specific Tor network location for it:

-1. From Location dropdown at the top, select Edit Locations...
+1. From Location dropdown at the top, select *Edit Locations...*
 2. Create a new location by hitting the plus button and name it *Tor*.
 Hitting Done will select the new location which is now ready to be configured
-4. Go to Advanced > Proxies and activate *SOCKS Proxy* and add those values:
+4. Go to *Advanced > Proxies* and activate *SOCKS Proxy* and add those values:

 - *SOCKS proxy server*: `localhost`
 - *Port*: `9050`